Harry Reid to blame for his own injuries, exercise band maker says

-A lawyer for an elastic exercise band maker blamed U.S. Sen. Harry Reid for his own serious injuries, including blindness in one eye, suffered when he lost his grip and fell while using a flexible device in 2015.
+LAS VEGAS — A lawyer for elastic exercise band maker TheraBand blamed former U.S. Sen. Harry Reid on Tuesday for his own serious injuries, including blindness in his right eye, suffered when he says his grip slipped and he fell while using a flexible device on New Year’s Day 2015.

-Attorney Laurin Quiat (KWIE’-at) told a civil trial jury in Las Vegas on Tuesday that congressional exercise advisers tried for months to get the former Democratic party leader to improve his stance, balance and technique for using the resistance bands.
+With the former Democratic party leader, now 79, sitting in a wheelchair in a Las Vegas courtroom, company attorney Laurin Quiat told a civil trial jury that congressional exercise advisers tried for months to teach Reid to improve his foot stance, balance and technique while using the resistance bands at his doctors’ recommendation.

-Quiat concluded opening statements telling jurors that just because someone gets hurt doesn’t mean someone else is responsible.
+“This product was disguised to provide him with stability, strength and good health as part of a cardio-rehabilitation program,” Reid attorney James Wilkes II said during opening statements in Nevada state court.

+Attorneys spent a contentious day and a half picking eight jurors and two alternates from a pool of 100 prospective jurors that included some who flatly stated they couldn’t impartially consider any case involving Reid.

+Reid also was treated for broken bones around his eye, fractured ribs, a concussion and bruises.

+His lawsuit seeks unspecified monetary damages from the company for negligence and failure to warn the public the elastic physical resistance band was “unreasonably dangerous,” particularly for the elderly like him.

-Quiat also says jurors will never know for sure if Reid was using his company’s exercise product, called TheraBand, because Reid family members threw out the one he used the day he was hurt.
+Quiat, displaying a gray flat stretch of wide elastic band that he said was marketed for decades, said jurors can never know for sure if Reid was using his company’s product at all, because Reid family members threw out the one he used the day he was hurt.

+“You will hear Sen. Reid testify that at the date of the accident, his hands were very strong … and he did not consider himself elderly or frail,” Quiat said.
+“You’ll hear him testify that he was a boxer in his youth and still had strong hands, even at 75.”

+No one will contend that Reid intentionally let go of the exercise band that had been looped through a shower door, the company attorney said.
+But jurors might surmise that Reid lost his balance because he was dangerously leaning away instead of using the wide and balanced stance he’d been advised to use with the bands.

 Copyright © 2019 The Washington Times, LLC.